CephalofairGames/frosthaven-faq/index.md

 **Scenario 81** - <span class="hidden">Aesther Ashblades cannot teleport to a room unless all doors between their current room and their destination room have been opened.</span>

-**Scenario 82** - If you have questions on how some aspects of this scenario operate, please reference <a href="https://boardgamegeek.com/thread/3070490/scenario-82-corridors-when-they-are-not-there-spoi>this thread</a>
+**Scenario 82** - If you have questions on how some aspects of this scenario operate, please reference [this thread](https://boardgamegeek.com/thread/3070490/)

 **Scenario 83** - <span class="hidden">The giant piranha pig still acts like a normal piranha pig, using the piranha pig ability deck.
 The boss deck is <i>only</i> used to determine how the water moves up and if more pigs are spawned.
 So if you draw a non-special card from the boss deck, the giant pig doesn't get an extra action from that.</span>